joysword/524-journal/reading/assigned/W3 - Munzner - 2009 - A nested model for visualization design and validation.md

 * *Sweeping Assertions:* In **Introduction**, the author explicitly stated 'conjecture' when making an observation.
 * *Stealth Contributions:* In **Introduction**, the author explicitly stated the main contribution and the secondary contribution of this paper.
 * *Mistakes Were Made:* In the whole paper, the author avoided using the passive voice.
+* *Story-Free Caption:* In the whole paper, the author included useful information in figure captions, making them as standalone as possible.

 ## REFERENCE
 [1] Munzner, T. (2008).
 Process and Pitfalls in Writing Information Visualization Research Papers.
-In A. Kerren, J. T. Stasko, J.-D. Fekete, & C. North (Eds.), Information Visualization: : Human-Centered Issues and Perspectives (Vol. 4950, pp. 134–153).
+In A. Kerren, J. T. Stasko, J.-D. Fekete, & C. North (Eds.), Information Visualization: Human-Centered Issues and Perspectives (Vol. 4950, pp. 134–153).
 Springer Berlin Heidelberg. doi:10.1007/978-3-540-70956-5_6